HansajithNilan/HansajithNilan/README.md

 - ⚡ Fun fact: ...
 -->

-But I Like to do more changes!
+But I Like but don't like to do more changes!

 Hi Nilan